buildout/buildout/doc/reference.rst

 Leading and trailing blank lines are stripped from option values.

-Handling of leading whitespace and blank lines internal to values depend on whether their is data on the first line containing the option name.
+Handling of leading whitespace and blank lines internal to values depend on whether there is data on the first line (containing the option name).

-If there is data on the first line leading whitespace is stripped and blank lines are omitted.
+data on the first line

-  The
+  Leading whitespace is stripped and blank lines are omitted.

-  resulting option value in the example above is:
+  The resulting option value in the example above is:

   .. code-block:: ini